Enter the content which will be displayed in sticky bar

 • Give yourself permission to take a short time out – even if it’s just some deep breathing in the car before you enter, or in the bathroom.

-• See your naturopath for some natural first aid remedies to pop in your pocket or purse.
+• See your Naturopath for some natural first aid remedies to pop in your pocket or purse.
 For instance, some Rescue Remedy drops or Passion Flower herb will calm your nerves quickly and naturally.

 Move your body